A comprehensive guide to public cloud computing

 • Hardware and other IT infrastructure are owned by the provider, not the customer.

-• Accessible via the Internet.
+• Accessible via the internet.

-• Bandwidth and connectivity performance depends on the public Internet.
+• Bandwidth and connectivity performance depends on the public internet.

 • Pay-as-you-go model that offers easy scalability and flexibility.